fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 [bonding]: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/deployment_guide/s2-networkscripts-interfaces-chan

 [^campus]: This is an example subnet.
-[^v10]: Bonding provisioning network is optional because loading an
-    operating system is not a frequent event.

 [^schema]: In this layout, we follow a practice of reserving port 1-17
     for BMC connections on 1Gb switches.